simul/simul.github.io/unity/Clouds.md

 ------------------|-------------|-------
 Cloudiness| "cloudiness"| How much cloud in the cloud layer.
 Between 0.0 and 1.0.
 Cloudbase|"cloudBase"| Base altitude of cloud layer.
 Between -1.0 and 20.0.
-Layer Height|"cloudHeight"| Height of cloud layer, in Km.
+Layer Height|"cloudHeight"| Height of cloud layer, in km.
 Between 0.1 and 25.0.
-Volume Width | cloudWidthKm", "cloudWidthMetres"| Width of cloud layer, in Km or Metres (depending on name string).
-Between 20.0Km and 200.0Km.
+Volume Width | cloudWidthKm", "cloudWidthMetres"| Width of cloud layer, in km or Metres (depending on name string).
+Between 20.0 km and 200.0 km.
 Wind Speed |"windSpeed"| Wind speed in m/s.
 Between 0.0 and 1000.0.
 Wind Heading|windHeadingDegrees"| Horizontal cloud movement direction, in degrees.
 Between 0 and 360.0.
 Base Layer |"distributionBaseLayer"| Start of transition from cloudbase to upper cloud.
 Between 0.0 and 1.0.